- Home

 The Department of Economy and Society educates and conducts research within three subject areas.
 These are Economic History, Innovation, Entrepreneurship and Management of Intellectual Assets, and Human Geography.

 Herbarium GB is an infrastructure for biodiversity research at the University of Gothenburg.
 Today it holds more than one million specimens.
-The collections reflect the research activity that has been undertaken within plant and fungal systematics at the Department of Biological and Environmental Sciences during the years.
+The collections reflect the research activity that has been undertaken within plant and fungal systematics at the Department of Biological and Environmental Sciences over the years.
 The collection also includes a smaller part of algae.
-In addition, Herbarium GB harbours collections of plant, mosses, fungi and lichens from inventories undertaken by the county administrations, mainly from the western parts of Sweden, but also from skilled amateur biologists.
+In addition, Herbarium GB harbours collections of plants, mosses, fungi and lichens from inventories undertaken by the county administrations, mainly from the western parts of Sweden, but also from skilled amateur biologists.

-Herbarium GB continuously works with digitalizing the collections to make the information about species, their ecology and distribution available to a broader audience.
+Herbarium GB continuously works with digitalising the collections to make the information about species, their ecology and distribution available to a broader audience.
 Information on specimens and species can be found in the database of Sweden's Virtual Herbarium.

 The division of Environmental Systems Analysis at Chalmers conducts research to find more sustainable technology solutions and to find ways to transform technology systems to better meet the environmental and resource constraints we face.
 Their work requires cross-disciplinary efforts, and their areas of expertise are unified through a common systems-based approach.
 They also offer courses in areas closely related to their research.

-Gothenburg Museum of Natural History is the house of zoological biodiversity, and its permanent exhibition displays a wide range of Earth’s fauna – from the single-celled amoeba to the African elephant and the world’s only stuffed blue whale.
+Gothenburg Museum of Natural History is the house of zoological biodiversity, and its permanent exhibition displays a wide range of Earth’s fauna – from the single-celled amoeba to the African savanna elephant and the world’s only stuffed blue whale.
 The museum’s scientific collection includes about 10 million animals from all over the world, but with an emphasis on the region and the North Sea.
 The museum has extensive educational activities, with up to 1,000 school class visits per year.

 Gothenburg Botanical Garden, with its 16,000 different plant species on 40 hectares, is one of the largest botanical gardens in Europe.
 Its botanical efforts centre around knowledge of the plants.
 Since its inception, education and scientific research have been the fundamental mission of the garden, but horticulture and recreation also have been important components.
 Gothenburg Botanical Garden actively collaborates with the University of Gothenburg and serves as an excursion and research garden.
 Extensive educational activities also are carried out here, with biodiversity as a focal point.
 Green Rehab is the garden’s programme for people suffering from mental illness.
 During the year, visitors can take advantage of programme activities and exhibitions.